-The 25-year-old died after suffering “a severe and critical neck injury” while being transported “handcuffed, shackled by his feet and unrestrained” inside a police van, she said.
+The announcement by Baltimore City State’s Attorney Marilyn Mosby left no doubt about what she thinks happened April 12, when Gray was arrested: The 25-year-old died, she said, after suffering “a severe and critical neck injury” while being transported “handcuffed, shackled by his feet and unrestrained” inside a police van.
 It is against police policy to transport a prisoner without proper restraints such as a seat belt.

 The police union called for an independent prosecutor, saying Mosby has conflicts of interests.
 They also criticized her for not waiting until police were done with their inquiry.